List of knot terminology: Noose

 A noose can refer to any sliding loop in which the loop tightens when pulled.

 O

 Open loop

 An open loop is a curve in a rope that resembles a semicircle in which the legs are not touching or crossed.
 The legs of an open loop are brought together narrower than they are in a bight.

 S

 Seizing

 A seizing is a knot that binds two pieces of rope together side by side, normally in order to create a loop.
 The structure of seizings is similar to that of lashings.

 Setting

 Setting a knot is the process of tightening it.
 Improper setting can cause certain knots to underperform.

 Slipped knot

 A slipped knot is any knot that unties when an end is pulled.
 Thus, tying the slipped form of a knot makes it easier to untie, especially when the knot is prone to jamming.
+A slip knot is just one variety of slipped knot.

 Small-stuff

 Small-stuff is a nautical and knot-tying term for thin string or twine, as opposed to the thick, heavy ropes that are more often used in sailing.
 It is commonly used in a whipping to bind the ends of ropes to prevent fraying.

 Historically, the term referred to cordage less than one inch in circumference.
 Much of the small-stuff on board ships, especially that used for decorative or fancy ropework, was made by the sailors themselves reusing materials unlaid from old and leftover pieces of larger rope and cable.